OHSAS 18001 to ISO 45001 Brief

 Update April 2017 – ISO 45001 Published

 As previously noted, ISO 45001 is purposed to take the place of the broadly implemented but aged OHSAS 18001.
 Many construction contractors that currently reap the benefits of OHSAS 18001 certification are already in the process of migration to the new ISO 45001 standards.
 Those companies just now coming on board aim to move directly into an ISO 45001 safety and health configuration.
 It’s not a panic situation, but within three years OHSAS 18001 will likely fall to the wayside.
-An aggressive response is necessary.
+Aggressive response is necessary.

 By February 2016, the Draft International Standard (DIS) made available the 1st DIS ISO 45001 publication.
 Dates associated with a 2nd DIS ranged from December 2016 to January 2017, and expectations of the final standard stretched into mid-2017.
 The April update is now completed.